 Risk Frontiers was established in 1994 by Macquarie University Professor Russell Blong.
 It was in the early days of catastrophic loss modelling.
-Over 20 years later, Risk Frontiers is now the longest running natural hazards research centre in the country.
+Over 20 years later, Risk Frontiers is now the longest running natural hazards research centre and consultancy in the country.

 Understanding natural disaster risks: bridging the gap between science and the private sector